Investigating the diversity and stylization of contemporary user generated visual arts in the complexity entropy plane: Methods

 \subsection{\textbf{Statistical regression of visual artwork image similarities}}

-Among typical statistical models for time series analysis (e.g., the Bayesian network, the hidden Markov model, and etc.), an autoregressive moving-average (ARMA) model has been used to make inferences of relationships between variables by the form of regression.
-Parameters of the model are \textit{p} (order of the autoregressive part specifying the number of lags used) and \textit{q} (order of the moving average part representing the error of the model as a combination of previous error terms) \cite{box2015time}.
+Among typical statistical models for time series analysis (e.g., the Bayesian network, the hidden Markov model, etc.), we used the ARMA model to regress the dyadic similarities among the artworks on the degree of complexity \textit{C}, entropy \textit{H}, and their variances over the respective years from 2010 to 2020 (Table \ref{table 1.}):

-We use the ARMA model to regress the variance of the similarities among the artworks on the degree of entropy \textit{H}, complexity \textit{C}, and their variances over the years of 2010 to 2020 (Table \ref{table 1.}).
-The Modified Dickey-Fuller unit-root test is used to determine the number of lags required to achieve a stationary series \cite{cheung1995practitioners}, resulting in 1 lag for SIFT models, and 3 lags for IE models.
-Additionally, the mean and variance of the entropy \textit{H} and complexity \textit{C} are calculated using all the images from respective years.
+, where $y_t$ is the average value of the dyadic similarities in DeviantArt and Bēhance at year $t$, and $X_t$ is a vector of the \textit{C}-\textit{H} covariates at $t$. $p$ and $q$ are the number of lags for autocorrelation and moving-average, respectively.
+In order to obtain a stationary series of our data, we used the modified Dickey-Fuller unit-root test \cite{cheung1995practitioners}, which determined the parameter $p$.
+This results in $p = 3$ for IE models, and $p = 1$ for SIFT models. $q$ was determined to be 1 for both IE and SIFT models using Bartlett’s approximation \cite{box2015time}.